sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-list-page/cp-mobile-dev-kit-list-page.md

     <!-- border -->![MDK](img-1.5.gif)

-6. In the Properties pane, provide the below information:
+6. In the Target section, provide the below information:

     | Field | Value |
     |----|----|